 For additional information, read the Nomination Form PDF

 Constructed 1905-06 by E. M. Fulton, the eighth Commonwealth Attorney of Wise County and a community leader, the Fulton House is a prominent historic landmark at the center of the Town of Wise.
 It is among the oldest and finest residences in the Appalachian coal mining region of far southwest Virginia.
-The house, exhibiting the most fashionable design embellishments of its time, features projecting bays; seven gables; early Colonial Revival characteristics that include a dentil cornice and Doric-columned front porch; and elaborate late-Victorian interior woodwork and stained-glass windows.
-The property is surrounded by a finely-crafted stone retaining wall, with a metal gate and stone steps leading from a sidewalk to the main front entrance.
+The house, exhibiting the most fashionable design embellishments of its time, features projecting bays; seven gables; early Colonial Revival characteristics that include a dentil cornice and Doric-columned front porch (changed to Ionic capitals since registration); and elaborate late-Victorian interior woodwork and stained-glass windows.
+The Fulton House property is surrounded by a finely-crafted stone retaining wall, with a metal gate and stone steps leading from a sidewalk to the main front entrance.
 The house is remarkably intact, in spite of its immediate proximity to one of the busiest intersections in the region.

 VLR: Virginia Landmarks Register

 NPS: National Park Service